Israel–Nepal relations: History

 Nepal welcomed the historic accord signed between Israel and Palestine Liberation Organization on 13 September 1993 in Washington, D.C., on autonomy for the Palestinians in the Gaza Strip and West Bank town of Jericho and also the agreement signed on 10 September 1993 on mutual recognition of each other.
 Former Prime Minister Girija Prasad Koirala sent letters of appreciation to Yitzhak Rabin, Prime Minister of Israel, and Yasser Arafat, President and PLO Chairman, for this courageous decision taken by them and expressed hope that this would be instrumental in establishing peace, order, and stability in West Asia.

 Nepal welcomed the ceasefire announced after a summit held between Israeli Prime Minister Ariel Sharon and Palestinian Leader Mahmud Abbas in Egypt on February 8, 2005, to end four years of bloodshed.

 Nepal opened its embassy in Tel Aviv, Israel on 13 August 2007.

 Receiving the credentials of the Nepalese ambassador to Israel, Kanta Rizal, in August 2022, Israeli President Isaac Herzog expressed his desire to boost Israeli-Nepalese cooperation, highlighting agriculture, tourism, and innovation as core issues.

 After the April 2015 Nepal earthquake, Israel sent a delegation of 260 personnel, and 95 tons of equipment, including a field hospital.

-During the 7 October Hamas-led attack on Israel, which the Nepali government condemned, 10 Nepali students were killed during the Alumim massacre.
+During the October 7 attacks, which the Nepali government condemned, 10 Nepali students were killed during the Alumim massacre.
 The government of Nepal, along with 40 other countries that contribute troops to UNIFIL, "strongly condemned" Israeli attacks on UNIFIL bases during the 2024 Israeli invasion of Lebanon.

+On 27 August 2026, IsraAID sent an emergency response team to Nepal following severe flooding and landslides.
+The team distributed relief supplies and provided mental health and protection services to affected communities.
+About a week later, a team from the Israeli embassy in Nepal provided emergency humanitarian assistance to flood-affected communities in Baireni, Dhading.